-As a hub of activity in Northern Ontario, Sudbury is a city you're bound to visit as you travel the region.
-At first glance downtown Sudbury may seem quiet, but look closer and you'll find some of the most charming spots and people in town.
-Downtown's streets are host to many of the city's great events and festivals, including Pride Prom (July 24, 2015), the Elgin Street Craft Beer Festival (August 8, 2015), Sudbury Ribfest (September 4-6, 2015), and more!
-If you're visiting, new to Sudbury, or live here but tend to avoid the downtown core, we encourage you to explore some of the gems that make downtown Sudbury so special.
+As a hub of activity in Northern Ontario, Sudbury is a must-visit city for any traveller.
+At first glance downtown Sudbury may seem quiet, but look closer and you'll find it's a vibrant hub for some of the most charming shops, innovative eateries, and welcoming people in town.
+Downtown's bustling streets are host to many of the city's great events and festivals, including the bi-weekly Sudbury Market, the Elgin Street Craft Beer Festival and the Sudbury Ribfest and more!
+If you're visiting, new to Sudbury, or live here and are looking for some fun things to discover downtown, we encourage you to explore some of the gems that make downtown Sudbury so special.
 Here are a few that we love to get you started!

 Trust us when we say that big things come in small packages.
 Indulge in Parisian pastries at Café Petit Gâteau, whose tiny slice of a storefront certainly lives up to its name.
 Self-taught pastry artist Yoshiko Kurogi, whose intimate café is located at the tip of a historic flat-iron building on Durham Street, serves up stunning pastries and desserts, all made on-site with fresh, high-quality ingredients.
 Sit down to enjoy your Kusmi Tea or Social Coffee, served with a fresh slice of dacquoise, or grab a box of artisan cookies to-go.

 Do you like connecting with the local Arts community when you travel?
 Start your discovery at the The Open Studio, an exhibition space for students, faculty, and alumni of the Cambrian College School of Art and Design.
 Also available to various local artists and groups, The Open Studio is a community space for artistic interaction, expression, conversation, and collaboration.
-Planning a visit before May?
-The BitterSweet exhibit, presented by Cambrian College's graduating Graphic Design Class of 2014, is on display April 10–24, 2014.
-The exhibit features poster art based on the bittersweet parallels of Sudbury life.
-Following the student exhibit is Rwanda20 on April 24, 2014, an event commemorating 20 years since the Rwandan genocide.
-The event features a screening of the documentary film Rising from Ashes—a story of redemption, hope, and second chances, followed by a discussion and Q&A panel.
+Past exhibits include the The BitterSweet exhibit, presented by Cambrian College's graduating Graphic Design Class as well as Rwanda20, an event commemorating 20 years since the Rwandan genocide.

 Address: 156 Durham Street